k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 ### How Do I Perform an Offline Deployment?

-There are 2 ways to perform an Offline Deployment:
+There are two ways to perform an Offline Deployment:
-- Build and deploy in 2 steps.
+- Build and deploy in two steps.
 First, build the artifacts either from the Fabric Studio or from the server using the  [buildArtifacts.sh](03_offline_deploy.md#deployment-scripts-syntax-and-options) deployment script.
 Then, do the deployment by running the **Deploy** command on the server.

 - Build and deploy in one step.
 Build and deploy from the server using the  [buildAndDeployArtifacts.sh](03_offline_deploy.md#deployment-scripts-syntax-and-options) deployment script.
 It is also possible to deploy without the build, whereby the script only runs a **Deploy** command, without creating and deleting artifacts.